UBC-MDS/ds-toolbox/chapters/en/module4.md

 <exercise id='4' title='Test Your Knowledge'>

 You are writing a book using version control.
-In your local repository you have text file for each chapter.
-Today, after reading your work again and decided to move some of the text you have written for `chapter3.md` to `chapter1.md`.
-How would you save this change in Git?
+In your local repository, you have a text file for each chapter.
+Today, after reading your work again you decided to move some of the text you have written for `chapter3.md` to `chapter1.md`.
+How would you save this change using Git?

 <choice>
 <opt text='It would cut and copy the text into the new file, add both files to the staging area, and then commit with a message explaining the changes.' correct='true'>